Nethereum/Unity3dSampleTemplate/README.md

 # Unity3d Sample Template Net472 / Netstandard

 Sample template to get started Unity3d development using Nethereum.
-It includes the necessary dlls from the Net472AOT Common release (commmon libraries for general tasks, not specialised ones like geth, reactive, etc) in the asset folder.
+It includes the necessary dlls from the Net472AOT Common release in the asset folder (other none specialised ones like geth, reactive, etc are not included but can be downloaded from Nethereum releases if needed).
 Netstandard libraries work the same.
-You may not need some of the libraries so you can remove them, depending on your needs.
+Some libraries you might not need, like Nethereum.HD and NBitcoin to support Hierarchical Deterministic Wallets so you can remove them.

-Unity Version used is 2021.3.6f1 LTS
+Unity Version used is 2022.1.23

-Dlls: Nethereum, dependencies (BouncyCastle, Microsoft.Extensions.Logging.Abstractions, NBitcoin.dll for HD Wallet)
+Dlls included: Nethereum, dependencies (BouncyCastle, Microsoft.Extensions.Logging.Abstractions, NBitcoin.dll for HD Wallet)

 The code demonstrates: